-Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income arrange the services to be On completion of the provision of the relevant service.
-Revenue is accrued monthly and paid within 10 business days of month end
+Revenue Includes Performance Obligation Timing of Recognition Franchise agreement profit share Margin, commission and fee income satisfies its obligation to arrange the servies to be On completion of the provision of the relevant service.
+Revenue is accrued monthly and paid within 10 business days of month end.